Menu

 Policy 3420 - ANAPHYLAXIS PREVENTION AND RESPONSE

+The Highline Public Schools board of directors expects school administrators, teachers and support staff to be informed and aware of life-threatening allergic reactions (anaphylaxis) and how to deal with the resulting medical emergencies.
+Affected students require an emergency health care plan, emergency medication, and support during the school day and during school sponsored activities.
 Parents/guardians are responsible for informing the school about their student's potential risk for anaphylaxis and for ensuring the provision of ongoing health information and necessary medical supplies.
 The district will take reasonable measures to avoid allergens for affected students.
 The district will also train all staff in the awareness of anaphylaxis and prepare them to respond to emergencies.
 Additionally, student specific training will be provided for appropriate personnel.

 Even with the best efforts of the district, staff and parents/guardians need to be aware that it is not possible to achieve a completely allergen-free environment.
 However, the district will take precautions to reduce the risk of a student with a history of anaphylaxis coming into contact with the offending allergen in school.